JetSetIlly/Gopher2600/README.md

 ## Hand Controllers

 Joystick, paddle and keypad inputs are supported.
-Currently, only joysticks and paddles for the left player are available.
+Currently, only joysticks and paddles for the left player are available but keypad input is available for both players.

+#### Gamepad

+For conveniece the joystick and paddle can be controlled through a gamepad.
+Use the DPad and any of the face buttons for joystick control.

+To control the paddle use either the left analogue stick or the analogue triggers.
+Note that you will need to 'waggle' the stick/triggers a couple of time for the emulator to detect that you want to switch to the paddle.

+The console's reset switch can be triggered with the gamepad's start button.

+#### Without A Gamepad

-The joystick is operated via the cursor keys on the keyboard and the spacebar in place of the fire button.
-Gamepad support will be added in the future.
+As an alternative to the gamepad, the joystick can controlled with the cursor keys of the keyboard.
+The spacebar will act as the joystick's fire button.

-The paddle is available by operating the mouse.
-To activate the paddle, right-mouse-click  the play window and waggle the mouse a few times.
+The paddle can be accessed with the computer's mouse.
+First, capture the mouse by right-clicking the emulator's window and then waggle the mouse a few times to tell the emulator that you want to switch to the paddle.
+The left mouse button is the paddle's fire button.

-Note that once the window has been right-clicked, the mouse will be captured and the pointer will disappear.
-To "release" the mouse, click the right-mouse button or the escape key.
+Once captured, press the right mouse button to release the mouse and return mouse control to your desktop,

 ### Keypad